The switch in time that saved nine: Historical view

-President Franklin D. Roosevelt announced his court reform bill on February 5, 1937, the day of the first conference vote after Stone's February 1, 1937, return to the bench.
+President Roosevelt announced his court reform bill on February 5, 1937, the day of the first conference vote after Stone's February 1, 1937, return to the bench.
 Roosevelt later made his justifications for the bill to the public on March 9, 1937, during his ninth fireside chat.
 The Court's opinion in Parrish was not published until March 29, 1937, after Roosevelt's radio address.
-Chief Justice Hughes wrote in his autobiographical notes that Roosevelt's court reform proposal "had not the slightest effect on our [the court's] decision", but due to the delayed announcement of its decision the Court was characterized as retreating under fire.
+Chief Justice Hughes wrote in his autobiographical notes that Roosevelt's court reform proposal "had not the slightest effect on our [the court's] decision"; due to the delayed announcement of its decision, the Court was characterized as retreating under fire.
 Roosevelt also believed that because of the overwhelming support that had been shown for the New Deal in his re-election, Hughes was able to persuade Roberts to no longer base his votes on his own political beliefs and side with him during future votes on New Deal related policies.
+Roosevelt's 1936 re-election campaign contained discussion of Supreme Court reform, and bills regulating the Court were proposed in the early days of his second term.
+Empirical analysis of Roberts' voting patterns in relation to other Justices shows he did exhibit a strong liberal shift shortly after Roosevelt's re-election.
 In one of his notes from 1936, Hughes wrote that Roosevelt's re-election forced the court to depart from "its fortress in public opinion".

 The "switch", together with the retirement of Justice Van Devanter at the end of the 1937 spring term, is often viewed as having contributed to the demise of Roosevelt's court reform bill.
 The failure of the bill preserved the size of the U.S. Supreme Court at nine justices, as it had been since 1869 and remains to this day.
 Roberts burned his legal and judicial papers, so there is no significant collection of his manuscript papers as there is for most other modern Justices.
-However, in 1945, Roberts did provide Justice Felix Frankfurter with a memorandum detailing his own account of the events leading up to his vote in the Parrish case.
-In the memorandum, Roberts concluded that, "no action taken by the President in the interim [between the Tipaldo and Parrish cases] had any causal relation to my action in the Parrish case."

-From this, Justice Frankfurter called the charge against Roberts "false" and concluded:
+In 1945, Roberts provided Justice Felix Frankfurter with a memorandum detailing his own account of the events leading up to his vote in the Parrish case.
+In the memorandum, Roberts concluded that "no action taken by the President in the interim [between the Tipaldo and Parrish cases] had any causal relation to my action in the Parrish case."
+From this, Justice Frankfurter called the charge against Roberts "false" and concluded: "It is one of the most ludicrous illustrations of the power of lazy repetition of uncritical talk that a judge with the character of Roberts should have attributed to him a change of judicial views out of deference to political considerations. ...
+Intellectual responsibility should, one would suppose, save a thoughtful man from the familiar trap of post hoc, ergo propter hoc."